jean-michelet/poc-fastify-di/README.md

 The value returned by `expose` is resolved at registration and injected into all dependent plugins.

-Here's a clear, adapted **documentation snippet** with side-by-side explanation, formatted with comments and a **console output preview**.
-This version focuses on illustrating the difference between `singleton` and `transient` lifecycles using readable counters and plugin registration output.

 ## Understanding Lifecycle: `singleton` vs `transient`